-We could say that Dehesa de la Villa, more than a park, is a forest.
+We could say that Dehesa de la Villa, is not a park, but rather a forest.
 And places like this, bring madrileños a lot of joy!!
-Especially in summer when we are in the hunt of shade.
+Especially in summer when we are in the hunt for shade.
 Here there are oaks, almonds, pines, and acacias.
 A bike lane links this park with Casa de Campo (the park we mentioned above), in case you are one of those who like to travel on two wheels.
 And if you enjoy bird-watching, you are also in the right place!

 🕓 Opening hours: 24 h

 📍 How to get there: Metro: Francos Rodriguez y Valdezarza (L7)

 And we finish with one of the most beautiful parks in Madrid, El Capricho Park.
 It was created by the Duchess of Osuna (one of the main ladies of the Court in the mid-eighteenth century), who was motivated by intellectual environments and wanted to build a place where people around her could work freely: prestigious artists, gardeners, and designers.

 It’s full of ponds and canals, fountains, exotic plants and a great variety of flowers.
 Incidentally, the park hides a bunker of Spanish Civil War 15 meters underground.
 It was built there around 1937, due to its remote location from the war front, and its easy use for camouflage.
 You can visit it for free, but keep in mind that reservation is required well in advance.

 🕓 Opening hours: Sat, Sun and holidays 9:00 a.m. – 6:30 p.m.
 (Oct – Mar) / 9:00 a.m. – 9:00 p.m.
 (Apr – Sep)

 📍 How to get there: Metro El Capricho (L5).
 Approx. 52 min. from the hostel